niuers/computer_systems/information_representation.md

 ![Standard floating-point formats](resources/standard_floating_point_formats.png)
 (cited from "Computer Systems: A Programmer‘s Perspective" by R. Bryant, D. Hallaron, 2003)

+* Floating-point values can both overflow when they exceed the range of the representation or underflow when they are so close to 0.0 that they are changed to zero.

 ### Single Precision vs. Double Precision
 * Single-precision floating-point format